The trinity doctrine of Christianity

 John 5:17 But Jesus answered them, My Father worketh hitherto, and I work.

 What Yahshua stated in John 5:17, is covered up in this poor interpretation.
-What He was saying is this ” My Father works until this present time, and now I also work.”
+What He was saying is this ” My Father works until this present time, even I also work.”
 The word my, used in this verse is one of possession.
 See the verse below for a proper context.

 John 5:18 Therefore the Judeans sought the more to kill him, because he not only had broken the sabbath, but said also that God was his Father, making himself equal with God.